-ou have plans for your child’s well-being and plans for the future. 🎓 From all accounts, your child 👶 will be healthy.
-However, injuries could occur during birth.
+You have plans for your child’s well-being and plans for their future.
+From all accounts, your child will be healthy.
+However, medical professionals could act recklessly and injuries could occur during birth.

 Birth injuries range from mild to severe and may be mental, physical, cognitive, and emotional.
 Often, such injuries are preventable.